The Half Moon Bay ferry pier is an important, busy public transport hub. The new ferry pier has been built and was opened on 7 April 2017.

 Changes to moorings

 AT anticipates some changes to the operational marine zone.
 Currently, studies show that a limited number of swing moorings may be relocated and owners of the affected moorings have been notified of the changes.
-Auckland Council is in the process of informing leaseholders about potential relocation.
+Auckland Council has informed leaseholders about potential relocation.